 - Official or certified transcript of records from all colleges/universities attended

 - Certified true copy of diploma (not original)

 - NBI Clearance acquired in the past 6 months (upload as a PDF file on the Country-Specific Materials portion under the Additional Information tab)

-The application period for the 2021-2022 Fulbright Distinguished Awards in Teaching Program for International Teachers is already CLOSED.
-Please check back in January 2021 for the 2022-2023 application period.
+The application period for the 2023-2024 Fulbright Distinguished Awards in Teaching Program for International Teachers is CLOSED.